gcoope/fancy-hr/README.md

 </body>
 ```

 To import the JS file, add the `<script` tag above into your HTML file's `<head>`.
-Alternatively if you don't want to use the CDN you are welcome to clone/build a local version of the fancy-hr file (see the develop section below) and include that in your project bundle.
+Alternatively if you don't want to use [the CDN URL you](https://cdn.jsdelivr.net/gh/gcoope/fancy-hr@latest/dist/fancy-hr.js) are welcome to clone/build a local version of the fancy-hr file (see the develop section below) and include that in your project bundle.

 ## Attributes